lotus-NLS/Jaguar/readme.md

 ```
 from pyutils import check_subdir_namecollsions
 check_subdir_namecollsions()

-from .m0_toolbox import *
-from .tool import Tool
 ```

 - **Arrange imports by nearness**: First import packages, then own code arranged by how far away nearest common ancestor is